 This is chiefly of interest to campaigns set during the war.
 While the heroes will probably sport submachineguns, many of their opponents and allies will have bolt-action rifles.
 And of course, these weapons remained in use for decades in guard units, militias, poorer countries, etc.

 “Bolt action” means that there’s a sort of knobbed lever above the trigger.
-You work it to get a new round into the chamber so you can fire.
+You work it back and forth to eject the casing, then get a new round into the chamber so you can fire.
 As can be imagined, having a lot of practice considerably improves the rate of fire of such a rifle.

-DCH IBA Rifle [BODY 04, Projectile weapon: 06, Ammo: 05, R#02, Drawback: Long Reload, Misc.: an Automatic Action is needed to ready the next round by working the bolt]
+DCH IBA Rifle [BODY 04, Projectile weapon: 06, Ammo: 05, R#02, Drawback: Long Reload, Misc.: an Automatic Action is needed to ready the next round by working the bolt].

-M&M IBA Rifle [Ranged Ballistic Damage 5, Quirk (a Move Action is necessary to ready the next round by working the bolt]
+M&M IBA Rifle [Ranged Ballistic Damage 5, Quirk (a Move Action is necessary to ready the next round by working the bolt].

 Some bolt-action rifles had more ammunition.
 For instance, the excellent Lee-Enfield SMLE had a magazine holding ten bullets.

-The leading bolt-action rifles of the first half of the XXth century look very much like each other – so we’ll only illustrate one.
+The leading bolt-action rifles of the first half of the XXth century look very much like each other.
+So we’ll only illustrate one.

 Though previously a symbol of soldiers, the assault rifle started spreading to other users in the 1980s.

-In particular, US fiction had the archetypal arm of the USSR, the AK-type assault rifle, as a symbol of social disorder arming revolutionaries, terrorists and gang members.
+US fiction had the archetypal arm of the USSR, the AK-type assault rifle, as a symbol of social disorder arming revolutionaries, terrorists and gang members.
 Conversely the archetypal American gun, the M16 type assault rifle, came to arm law enforcement agents.

 Beyond the symbolism, this reflects various real-world trends.
 There are literally millions of cheap, durable AK rifles worldwide since the 1960s.
 Conversely, by the 1990s SWAT teams in the US started favouring M4-type assault carbines instead of SMGs, while some police agencies started using semi-automatic M16-type rifles as their long arm of choice.

-Furthermore, short bursts of automatic fire are an efficient means to hit the enemy, and the light rounds used by assault rifles are easier to carry in large quantities – yet remain deadly enough in most applications.
+Furthermore, short bursts of automatic fire are an efficient means to hit the enemy.
+Furtherfurthermore, the light rounds used by assault rifles are easier to carry in large quantities – yet remain deadly enough in most applications.

-DCH Assault Rifle [BODY 04, Projectile weapons: 06, Ammo: 08, R#02, Advantage: Autofire]
+DCH Assault Rifle [BODY 04, Projectile weapons: 06, Ammo: 08, R#02, Advantage: Autofire].

-M&M Assault Rifle [Ranged Multiattack Ballistic Damage 5]
+M&M Assault Rifle [Ranged Multiattack Ballistic Damage 5].

 M1 .30 Carbine

-This American carbine from World War Two wasn’t the greatest.
+This American M1 carbine from World War Two wasn’t the greatest.
 Its .30 round was nothing to text home about.